1969 1/2 “M code” Plymouth Road Runner

 This Road Runner was covered in the May 2009 issue of Mopar Collector Guide along with a feature on Special Service Tools and the Sun Tachs we were doing at work for the hobby.
 There is a pic below of me with publisher Rob Wolf.

-More Mopar trivia…These cars often came with a vinyl top as it was discovered early in the production run that A12 cars meant no convenient place to put the lift off hood while you were tinkering with or showing off the motor, the vinyl top provided a convenient perch assuming it wasn’t a windy day and dominated the rest of the production run.
+More Mopar trivia…These cars often came with a vinyl top as it was discovered early in the production run that A12 cars meant no convenient place to put the lift off hood while you were tinkering with or showing off the motor, the vinyl top provided a convenient perch assuming it wasn’t a windy day and thus vinyl tops dominated the rest of the production run.

 In the pictures you can sometimes see a white Road Runner promo disc on the front wheel.
 These were metal discs bolted to a special nut on the front hub that were shipped to dealers to be used to dress up the car when sitting in a dealer showroom versus just the plain black rims.
 When you drove the car, the disc stayed stationary instead of rotating since it was bolted to the center hub.